Stewarton Town Sign

 Town and village signs are emblems depicting the heritage, history and culture of the areas they represent.

-The Stewarton town sign will feature the Stewarton Coat of Arms and the date of ‘The Great Agreement’ of 1650.
+The Stewarton town sign is made of oak and features the Stewarton Coat of Arms and the date of the institution of the bonnet trade - 1590.

-Planning permission has been received to site the new town sign at The Cross near the new Community Hub.
-Display boards will also be placed nearby explaining the history of our town.
+Planning permission was received to site the new town sign at The Cross, with the support of Stewarton Initiatives near their new Community Hub.

 Coat of Arms